colinmattw/Evolution_Simulator/README.md

 # Evolution_Simulator
 Senior project for CS which simulates an evolving predator-prey system.
-Entities are controlled by a neural network which mutates every generation
+Each entity is controlled by a neural network which mutates every generation if it reproduces.
 ---------------------------------------------------
 Created by Colin M Wareham
 ---------------------------------------------------